romain-ngo/weathered_back/README.md

 This is the backend of a weather web application.
 You can find the frontend [here](https://github.com/romain-ngo/weathered_front).

+## Folder structure

+* application/: where the flask application lives
+  * \_\_init\_\_.py: entry point of the app. this is where we initialize the lugins, register the blueprints and create the app.
+  * location/: location blueprint
+  * user/: user blueprint
+* img/: contains various img (mostly for readme)
+* .env: environment variables (__never commit this file to a repository__)
+* .gitignore: the files and folders that should not be committed
+* config.py: configuration file of the application
+* Pipfile: pipenv dependency file
+* start.sh: bash script setting the environment and start the application (run `sh start.sh`)
+* wsgi.py: the starting file

 ## Prerequisite
 This project uses `pipenv` as a package manager.